udacity/cdond-c3-projectstarter/instructions/2-deploying-trustworthy-code.md

 ## Section 2 - Utilize Deployment Strategies to Design and Build CI/CD Pipelines that Support Continuous Delivery Processes

-#### Circle CI
+### Circle CI

 Circle CI is but one of many options for CI/CD tools.
 It is a “software as a service” and has a [free account](https://circleci.com/signup/?source-button=free) that you can use throughout this project, which is ideal for UdaPeople since it’s a start-up running on a shoestring budget.

 1. [Create an account](https://circleci.com/signup/?source-button=free) with circleci.com if you haven't already.
 We recommend the free tier for this course.
 It includes 2500 credits per week which equals around 70 builds.
-This should be enough as long as you are conservative with your builds.
+This should be enough as long as you are conservative with your builds. _If you run out of credits, you could potentially create another account and continue working._
 2. Create a new project in Circle CI using your GitHub repo.
  - Notice the `.circleci` folder.
 This is where your jobs will go.
 3. Ensure a workflow starts with at least one “Hello World” job.
+If you need to take a look at some samples, Circle CI was nice enough to [give us a few](https://circleci.com/docs/2.0/sample-config).

 ### Screenshots and URLs